neura-sx/graphene-book/book/multi-sig/tutorial-creating-proposed-trxn.md

 ```
 sign_builder_transaction <builder-handle-ID> true
 ```
-If you recieve no error, it means your proposed transfer has been successfully created and broadcast, and it's awaiting approval.
+If you receive no error, it means your proposed transfer has been successfully created and broadcast, and it's awaiting approval.